Your live guide to Amazon’s early Prime Day deals

 When it comes to those looking to get their game on this Prime Day, there’s plenty to get excited about.
 Our tabletop game fanatic has shared his top picks for the day.

 But, if you’re after the more high-tech devices, IndyBest‘s gaming writer, Jasper Pickering, has got you covered.
 He spends his days scouring Amazon and handpicking the best early deals so you don’t have to.
-Currently, you can get a Corsair T1 race gaming chair for less (£299.99, now £253.44, Amazon.co.uk), and there’s even a really impressive discount on a gaming mouse.
+Currently, you can get a gaming mouse (was £59.99, now £29.99, Amazon.co.uk) for less than £30, and there’s even a really impressive discount on a gaming chair.

 For all this and more, read our guide to the best early Prime Day gaming deals you can shop now: